-We introduce an uniform communication noise feature in the dynamics, which is equivalent to that in \cite{damore20}.
-Let $0 < \punif < 1$ be a constant.
-When a node pulls a neighbor opinion, there is probability $\punif$ that the received opinion is sampled u.a.r.\ in $\Sigma$; instead, with probability $1-\punif$, the former opinion keeps intact and is received.
+\paragraph{Communication noise.} To this dynamics, we introduce a uniform communication noise feature.
+Let $0 < \punif < 1$ be a noise probability.
+When a node pulls a neighbor opinion, with probability $\punif$ the received opinion is sampled u.a.r.\ in $\Sigma$ and instead, with probability $1-\punif$, the former opinion is kept intact as it is received.